 In skeet, birds are thrown from two houses, one ‘high’ and one ‘low’.
 Shooters rotate through eight positions, firing at birds that fly left and right approximately 10-15 feet off the ground.

-We have two regular skeet fields, one of which lit and available for night shooting.
+We have two regular skeet fields.
 We also have a third skeet field with a 5-Stand overlay.